 These are all zero waste presents, and the best part is you will learn a new skill, or you get to have an experience.

 But what do you do with the family members that are still wanting things over experience?

 In most cases, and this is what I am doing on my blog here is to live by example.
-But not only that, you can educate your loved ones when you opt-in for an online course of writing rather than a new gadget.
+But not only that, you can educate your loved ones when you opt in for an online course in writing rather than a new gadget.

 Having less is more.
 I am not saying you need to convert your friends/family to minimalists, but you would be surprised to see the difference.
 The less stuff you have that is screaming for attention, the more you can focus on the important things in life.

 6 thoughts on “How to have a Zero Waste Christmas when everyone wants to buy you stuff?”

 Thanks for that very interesting post.
 The zero waste Christmas tree was great.
 I would have never imagined to build a Christmas tree out of those things.
 MacGyver would be proud. 🙂

 I might actually try doing that this year.